dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 For workflow execution to complete reliably in the face of transient errors, it must be durable - meaning the ability to store data at checkpoints as it progresses.
 To achieve this, workflow executions rely on Dapr's state storage to provide stable storage.
 This allows the workflow to be safely resumed from a known-state in the event that:
 - The workflow is explicitly paused, or
 - A step is prematurely terminated (system failure, lack of resources, etc.).

+#### Automatic failure handling

+Every time the workflow logic encounters its first yield statement, control returns to the SDK for committing state changes and scheduling work.
+If the process hosting the workflow goes down for any reason, it will resume from the last yield once the process comes back up.

+DTFx-go, running in the Dapr sidecar, enables this by:

+- Re-executing the workflow function from the beginning
+- Providing the context object with historical data about:
+   - Which tasks have already completed
+   - What their return values were

+This allows any previously executed `context.invoker.invoke` calls to return immediately with a return value, instead of invoking the service method a second time.

+This results in durable and stateful workflows – even the state of local variables is effectively preserved because they can be recreated via replays.

 ### Workflow as code